Hanington History, Family Crest & Coats of Arms

 Early History of the Hanington family

-Another 278 words (20 lines of text) covering the years 1176, 1455, 1487, 1510, and 1600 are included under the topic Early Hanington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hanington research.
+Another 112 words (8 lines of text) covering the years 1176, 1510, 1600, 1106, 1432, 1627 and 1704 are included under the topic Early Hanington History in all our PDF Extended History products and printed products wherever possible.

 Hanington Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hanington include Hannington, Hammington, Hanington, Haninton, Haminton, Hamigston, Hanyington, Hannyngton, Haninston and many more.